 Relax in the comfortable riverfront digs at Twisp River Suites.
 Dog-friendly suites are available across the street.
 The complimentary breakfast includes tasty egg casseroles, to-die for scones, and yep, Blue Star Coffee.

 140 Twisp Ave.

 Bainbridge Island is an easy daytrip or staycation from Seattle.
-Head downtown, hop on the ferry and less than thirty minutes later you’re smack-dab in the seaside town of Winslow.
+Head downtown, hop on the ferry and less than thirty minutes later you’re smack-dab in the seaside town of Bainbridge.
 It’s a low-key, walker’s paradise, just waiting to be explored.

 For a taste of the Pacific Northwest, try the Pub Famous Chowder at The Harbour Public House made with Baywater Salish blue clams, Hood Canal mussels, smoked sockeye salmon or locally farmed Pacific oysters.
 Wash it down with one of nearly a dozen local brews on tap.

 231 Parfitt Way SW

 Sample a five-tasting flight, including old world varietals roussanne, viognier and petit verdot, for $10 at Eleven Winery Tasting Room.
 The winery is located 5 miles from the ferry and open on weekends.

 Sure, Bainbridge Island Museum of Art may be a small-town museum, but it strikes the perfect balance of local well-known and lesser-known contemporary artists.
 The best part?
 Its exhibits rival nearby urban galleries and admission is free.